When the yellow sun smiles

 His hand moved slowly.

-The fingertips reached out towards me
+The fingertips reached out towards me and stopped right in front of me.

 A distance not reached.